aagjalpankaj/funalysis/README.md

 Select any sector in which you would like to invest.

 ## The five parameters
-( Try to look at consolidated figures rather than standalone figures. )
+( Try to look at consolidated figures rather than the standalone figures. )

 ### 1. P/E
-- P/E ratio should be less than Industry P/E.
+- P/E ratio should be less than the Industry P/E.
 - Lower the better.

-### 2. 52W High Low
+### 2. 52 Week High / Low
 - The 52 week low and high usually acts as a support and resistance.
 - There would have been some negative news about the stock which causes its price to fall and make a new low.
 - Vice versa for its 52 week high which most probably could be due to some positive news.